 Water heaters are intended to produce hot water.
 Water heated to a temperature which will satisfy space heating, clothes washing, dish washing, and other sanitizing needs can scald and permanently injure you upon contact.
 Some people are more likely to be permanently injured by hot water than others.
 These include the elderly, children, the infirm or physically/mentally handicapped.
-If anyone using hot water from this heater fits into one of these groups or if there is a local code or state law requiring certain temperature water at the hot-water tap, then you must take special precautions.
-In addition to using the lowest possible temperature setting that satisfies your hot-water needs, a means such as a mixing valve, should be used at the hot-water taps used by these people or at the water heater.
-Mixing valves are available at plumbing supply or hardware stores (see Figure 8 & Figure 9).
-Follow manufacturer's instructions for installation of the valves.
-Before changing the factory setting on the thermostat, in this manual, see Table 4.
+If anyone using hot water fits into one of these groups or if there is a local code or state law requiring certain temperature water at the hot-water tap, then you must take special precautions.
+In addition to using lowest possible temperature setting that satisfies demand of application, to reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) (see Figure 8) at each point-of-use.
+These valves automatically mix hot and cold water to limit the temperature at the tap.
+Before changing the factory setting on the thermostat, in this manual, see Table 5.